P2PLearning/DSA/README.md

 ## Course goals:

-Teach learners the basics of data structures and algorithms and how to apply them to solve a certain coding problem.
+Teach learners the basics of data structures and algorithms and how to apply them to solve coding problems.

 ## Course content (6 weeks):